 Golf Course Industry magazine’s cover story features a detailed look at the hazards that consume much of a superintendents’ time.
-ASGCA members provide perspective on the design – and elimination of – bunkers.
+An ASGCA member provides perspective on the design – and elimination of – bunkers.

 Guy Cipriano writes, “Too wet.
 Too dry.
 Too inconsistent.
 Too ugly.
 Too clean.
 Too tough.
 Too many rocks.
 Too little sand.
 Too much sand.
 Features of a golf course designed to contribute to imperfect results are, well, hazards to maintenance operations.
 From superintendents to architects, there is no easy or uniform solution, yet viable options are being implemented.”